-Internal neverlue Service Name (as shown or n your income tax return) - ge 2.
-Business name/dis regarded entity name, if different from above Print or type See Specific Instructions on page Check appropriate box for federal tax classification: Individual/sole proprietor ayee Print or type c Instructions Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ▶ ., 급등 Uther (see instructions) ► pecifi Address (number, s street, and apt. or suite no.) Requester Requester's name and address (optional) See S City, state, and ZIP code List account number(s) here (optional) Par Taxpa yer Identification Number (TIN) Enter y our TIN in the ap propriate box.
-The TIN provided must match the name given on the "Name" line Social security numb er ding.
-For individuals, this is your social security number (SSN).
-However, for a \top rietor, or disregarded entity, see the Part I instructions on page 3.
-For other - s, it is your emplo page 3. yer identification number (EIN).
-If you do not have a number, see How to get a Noto If the account is in n more than one name, see the chart on page 4 for guidelines on whose Employer identification number er to enter.
-Thiore than one name, see the chart on page 4 for guidelines on whose Ħ number to enter. - Part ☐ Certific cation Under penalties of perju ry, I certify that: 1.
-The number shown c on this form is my correct taxpayer identification number (or I am waiting for a number r to be issued to me e), and Ser 2.
+intornar i 10 VOITAG GOI VIGO Name (as shown on your income tax return) ge 2.
+Business name/disregarded entity name, if different from above Print or type See Specific Instructions on page Check appropriate box for feder Individual/sole proprietor rust/estate Print or type Instruction Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ▶ 급등 U Other (see instructions) ▶ pecifi Address (number, street, and ap treet, and apt. or suite no.) Requester's name and address (optional) See S City, state, and ZIP code List account number(s) here (op tional) Part ification Number (TIN) ox.
+The TIN provided must match the name given on the "Name" resider nt alien, sole proprietor, or di dividuals, this is your social security number (SSN).
+However, for sregarded entity, see the Part I instructions on page 3.
+For other cation number (EIN).
+If you do not have a number, see How to get action number (Env).
+If you do not have a number, see now to got TIN on page 3.
+Note.
+If the account is in more than one name, see the chart on page 4 for guidelines on whose number to enter. n one name, see the chart on page 4 for guidelines on whose Employer identification number Part I Certification Under penalties of perjury, I certify that: 1.
+The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me), and 2.
 I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and 3.
-I ar n a U.S. citizen or other U.S. person (defined below). because interest general instructions se you have failed at paid, acquisition ns.
-You must cross out item 2 above if you have been notified by the IRS that you are to report all interest and dividends on your tax return.
-For real estate transactions, it is or abandonment of secured property, cancellation of debt, contributions to an indiviter than interest and dividends, you are not required to sign the certification, but you re em 2 does not app idual retirement arr ly.
-For mortgage angement (IRA), ar nd Sign Here Signature of U.S. person
+I am 3.
+I am a U.S. citizen or other U.S. person (defined below). becaus interes genera se you have failed to report a t paid, acquisition or abando ust cross out item 2 above if you have been notified by the IRS that interest and dividends on your tax return.
+For real estate transactionment of secured property, cancellation of debt, contributions to erest and dividends, you are not required to sign the certification, actions, item 2 does not apply.
+For mortgage an individual retirement arrangement (IRA), and Sign Here Signature of U.S. person ► Da te ►